aakashditya/My-Learning-Journey-Js-web-3-/README.md

 Practiced and read 3 chapters from "A Smarter Way to Learn Javascript" the topics were alert(), Variables( strings + numbers) , that's it for today . small steps

+#### Day 2 22/12/22:
+Just completed only one chapter from the same book . learnt about variable names, rules about what not to declare as a var name .